Code-Institute-Submissions/Cuisine/README.md

 Users wanted a way to be easily able to find new recipes, written by people of all skills and abilities, and also to easily share their own recipes.

-For example, please read the user stories below (from which we based our design decisions):
+For example, please read the user stories below  (which guided our design decisions):

 * **User A**: "I want to be able to find recipes, and be able to read the ingredients from my smartphone"

-* **User B**: "I want to be able to digitize my recipes, so I won't need to keepmy old cookbooks anymore"
+* **User B**: "I want to be able to digitize my recipes, so I won't need to keep my old cookbooks anymore"

 * **User C**: "I want to be able to find something to cook quickly and easily"

-Therefore we concluded that users wanted a simple way to store recipes, in an easily accesible, readable and shareable way.
+Therefore we concluded that users wanted a simple way to store recipes, in an easily accessible, readable and shareable way.
 They would therefore also need a method to edit the stored recipes, and also delete them should they wish.

 Please look below at the wireframes for the original concept: